-Saudi Arabia To Celebrate 100 Million Tourists Milestone At ITB Berlin
+SAUDI ARABIA TO CELEBRATE 100 MILLION TOURISTS MILESTONE AT ITB BERLIN

-(MENAFN- ForPressRelease) New Delhi, March 6, 2024: Saudi will mark the start of the world's leading travel show ITB Berlin today with a major event to celebrate the landmark achievement of reaching 100 million tourists in 2023 - seven years ahead of schedule.
+(MENAFN- mslgroup) Saudi will mark the start of the world’s leading travel show ITB Berlin today with a major event to celebrate the landmark achievement of reaching 100 million tourists in 2023 - seven years ahead of schedule.

 “This achievement is not merely a number, but a testament to our unwavering commitment, our ability to inspire investment commitments into the tourism sector, and the collaborations made across the Saudi tourism ecosystem as a whole, which has propelled us forward as one of the world’s most dynamic destinations.